 If done right, many bookmakers can’t spot every value betting activity for a longer period.
 But the truth is that value betting is not the best strategy if you are looking for a long-term income source (5-10 years).
 If you start winning, most bookmakers will limit your accounts.
 Getting new ones might get hard after some years.

 Both are very profitable strategies, but the basic idea behind them is different.
-Matched betting is for taking advantage of bonus offers, harvesting guaranteed profits in a short time.
-Value betting on the other hand is the long-term game based on overpriced markets and for way bigger profits.
+Matched betting is for taking advantage of bonus offers, and harvesting guaranteed profits in a short time.
+Value betting on the other hand is a long-term game based on overpriced markets and for way bigger profits.

 Trading requires a fairly big experience in certain sports, but it can guarantee a fairly sustainable income source even for longer periods.
 It is based on small profits on a single bet, but many opportunities can be taken even on a single match.
 Value betting, on the other hand, will guarantee long-term profits (in most cases several times more than with trading) but as a less sustainable strategy (you will get limited at most of the bookmakers).